-- 31. For preselections involving a ballot, a roll of eligible voters shall be kept by the Returning Officer, with the names checked at the distribution of ballots and, for postal elections, also at the return of ballots. - 32.
-Ballots shall be by Optional Preferential Voting, except where there are two or more positions to be filled by the one ballot, in which case a Single Transferrable Vote method shall be used. - 33.
-All ballots must include as an option, alongside nominees, the seeking of further candidates.
+- 31. For preselections involving a ballot, a roll of eligible voters shall be kept by the Returning Officer, with the names checked at the distribution of ballots and, for postal elections, also at the return of ballots. - If necessary, the State Returning Officers may mandate that any Attendance Ballots or Selection 32.
+Panels be conducted by virtual means